DoDesCadeaux/hargile_website/infrastructure/README.md

 5. **Health check failing**: Verify that your Next.js application correctly implements the health endpoint.

-6. **OpenLiteSpeed not starting**: Check logs with `docker logs openlitespeed`.
-Make sure the configuration files are correctly mounted.

 ### Health Endpoint

 The deployment process checks for a health endpoint at `/api/health`.
 Make sure your Next.js application implements this